wso2-extensions/identity-outbound-auth-totp/README.md

 2. Install Apache Maven 3.x.x (https://maven.apache.org/download.cgi#)
 3. Get a clone or download the source from this repository (https://github.com/wso2-extensions/identity-outbound-auth-totp)
 4. Run the Maven command ``mvn clean install`` from the ``identity-outbound-auth-totp`` directory.

+###TOTP Authenticator Release Notes

+####v 3.3.0

+Previous implementations of the TOTP authenticator redirected users to an error page if they haven't enrolled in TOTP.
+From this release onwards, users will be redirected to the Enter TOTP page.
+Additionally the Enter TOTP page has been updated with a message that mentions the user needs to enroll in TOTP inorder to authenticate.